Unboxed-Software/solana-course/content/permanent-delegate.md

 `✅ We expect this to fail since Bob is not the permanent delegate and has no control over the tokens`

 ### 8.6.
 Assign delegate permissions to Carol and transfer
-With the `permanent delegate` extension, the initial delegate can grant a token account permissions to hold a certain level of control over the mint tokens.
+With the `permanent delegate` extension, the initial delegate can grant a token account permission to hold a certain level of control over the mint tokens.
 In this case, `alice` will allow `carol` to transfer some of the tokens from `bob` account to herself.

 For this to work we will need to set some boundaries for `carol`.
 Using the `approveChecked` function provided by the SPL Library, we can set the maximum number of tokens that can be transferred or burned by `carol`.
 This ensures that she can only transfer a specified amount, protecting the overall balance from excessive or unauthorized transfers.